-Community Installs Enhanced Stop Signs and Traffic Measures
+THE SALT RIVER PIMA-MARICOPA INDIAN COMMUNITY NEWSPAPER Community Installs Enhanced Stop Signs and Traffic Measures

 New LED Stop Signs and other traffic safety measures are being installed around the SRPMIC to help prevent drivers from running stop signs and causing any accidents.

-BY TASHA SILVERHORN

-O'odham Action News tasha.silverhorn2@srpmic-nsn.gov

-During February, the Public Works Department started installing new LED flashers on stop signs at select four-way-stop intersections in the Salt River Pima-Maricopa Indian Community.
+BY TASHA SILVERHORN O'odham Action News tasha.silverhorn2@srpmic-nsn.gov During February, the Public Works Department started installing new LED flashers on stop signs at select four-way-stop intersections in the Salt River Pima-Maricopa Indian Community.
 The goal is to prevent drivers from running stop signs.
 "There are various tools and strategies that we are trying to do to help prevent the problem we have of people running stop signs," said Public Works Roads Section Manager Jennifer Jack, who has been giving presentations at the District meetings during February.
 "The flashing stop signs are [an additional step] that we can [take].
 We have created a map of all the crashes that happened over a five-year period, evaluated all of the police narratives and data, and the top two trends that we see are fatal and severe crashes caused by alcohol and/or drugs and from people failing to stop at a stop sign."
 If you ever visit Talking Stick Resort, you will see flashing lights in the area due to a number of accidents caused by stop-sign runners.

-"Those have been up for a few years now," said Jack.
+'Those have been up for a few years now," said Jack.
 "We used to get a lot of people running those stop signs, especially at the Via de Ventura and Dobson Road [intersection].
-People would run the stop sign and hit the barricades, and we were constantly

-Continued on page 8

-President Martin Harvier Weekly Update -February 26

-Here's an update on CO-VID-19 testing completed in the Salt River Pima-Maricopa Indian Community.
+People would run the stop sign and hit the barricades, and we were constantly Continued on page 8 The Baskets and Pottery of President Martin Harvier Weekly Update Community Artist August Wood -February 26 really want to been a lot of Here's an update on CO-VID-19 testing completed in the Salt River Pima-Maricopa Indian Community.
 The total number of tests completed as of February 26 is 14,160, and we currently have 16 active COV-ID-19 cases within the boundaries of our Community.
 Two of our Community members are in the hospital.
 We need to remember those who have active cases, and those hospitalized are in our thoughts and prayers.
 Today, we have a Point of Dispensing (POD) vaccination event at the Community Building.
 If you are scheduled for a vaccine at the Community Building in the near future, please note that, for the next three to four weeks, construction is still going on in that area.
 Just make sure you come from the north on Longmore Road to get to the Community Building (see map on page 3).
 The total vaccinations that have been administered as of today is 3,725, and of those, 1,309 people have been fully vaccinated.
 Today's POD is scheduled to vaccinate 1,188 individuals who will receive their first vaccination, and there are 112 individuals scheduled to get their second vaccination.
-I really want to thank all the SRPMIC staff members who have helped out with the vaccination process.
-Not only has there been a lot of
+I